+The Offering

+In deciding whether to invest in our securities, you should take into account not only the backgrounds of the members of our management team, but also the special risks we face as a blank check company and the fact that this offering is not being conducted in compliance with Rule 419 promulgated under the Securities Act.
+You will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.
+You should carefully consider these and the other risks set forth in the section below entitled "Risk Factors" of this prospectus.

+Securities offered 20,000,000 units, at \$10.00 per unit, each unit consisting of:

+• one Class A ordinary share; and

+• one-fifth of one redeemable warrant.

-Units: " .U"
+Proposed NYSE symbols Units: " .U"

-Class A ordinary shares: "
+Class A ordinary shares: " "

-Warrants: " WS'
+Warrants: "WS"

-Trading commencement and separation of Class A ordinary shares and warrants

-The units are expected to begin trading on or promptly after the date of this prospectus.
-The Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Deutsche Bank Securities Inc. informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
-Once the Class A ordinary shares and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
+Trading commencement and separation of Class A ordinary shares and warrants The units are expected to begin trading on or promptly after the date of this prospectus.
+The Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Deutsche Bank Securities Inc. informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into Class A ordinary shares and warrants.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase at least four units, you will not be able to receive or trade a whole warrant.
+Accordingly, unless you purchase at least five units, you will not be able to receive or trade a whole warrant.

 Additionally, the units will automatically separate into their component parts and will not be traded after completion of our initial business combination.

-Separate trading of the Class A ordinary shares and warrants is prohibited until we have filed a Current Report on Form 8-K file the Current Report on Form 8-K promptly after the closing of this offering, which is anticipated to take place three business days from the date of this prospectus.
-If the underwriter's over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriter's overallotment option.

-In no event will the Class A ordinary shares and warrants be traded separately until we have filed with the SEC a Current Report on Form 8-K which includes an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
+Separate trading of the Class A ordinary shares and warrants is prohibited until we have filed a Current Report on Form 8-K In no event will the Class A ordinary shares and warrants be traded separately until we have filed with the SEC a Current Report on Form 8-K which includes an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
 We will